 The train network in Italy is so easy and fast, you can cover a lot of ground after your 2 days in Rome.

-The ancient city of Naples and nearby archeological sites of Pompeii and Herculaneum are only 2 hours by train from Rome.
-I would suggest 1-2 days in Naples, followed by a day exploring the archeological wonders of Pompeii and Herculaneum.
+The ancient city of Naples and nearby archaeological sites of Pompeii and Herculaneum are only 2 hours by train from Rome.
+I would suggest 1-2 days in Naples, followed by a day exploring the archaeological wonders of Pompeii and Herculaneum.
 You could then carry on to the Amalfi Coast, which is only another 30 minutes down the coast.